And hoping you can get by without pulling out the credit card?

 Unless you’ve recently won the lottery or are independently wealthy, you have to deal with this thing called a paycheck and the reality that it can be hard to s-t-r-e-t-c-h your pennies from one paycheck to the next.

-Sure, you can always pull out a credit card if you get in a pinch, but do that too often and you’ll just create another problem for yourself (check out this post on credit card debt).
+Sure, you can always pull out a credit card if you get in a pinch, but do that too often and you’ll just create another problem for yourself.

 What’s the solution?
 Changing your cash flow so you have more money, more often.
 Here’s how.